ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ### Validation

-The table will be invalid if it contains two columns with the same `sort-index`.
+The table will be invalid if it contains two columns with the same `sort-index` that both specify a `sort-direction` other than `none`.
 If a duplicate `sort-index` is detected, the rows in the table will not render, and the table's validity object will have `duplicateColumnSortIndex` set to `true`.

 ### Visualizing the sort state